biomechanism/chip8emu/README.md

 ## Tehnical Details

 The initial implementation of the drawing functionality was a bit unwieldy and convoluted, I’ve simplified and cleaned things up considerably since then.
-Partially that came from the challenge of just sitting down and figuring the algorithms out myself, and it worked fine, but it was a bit overly complex for something so simple.
+Partially it comes for the challenge of just sitting down and figuring the algorithms out myself, and it worked fine, but it was a bit overly complex for something so simple.
 Initially my objective was to only use the actual 4096? bytes of memory, I have since scrapped that and seperated the video memory, and defined it as a multidimensional array for even easier access.
 I’m also using 1 byte per pixel, as opposed to 1 byte per 8 pixels in the original bit packed memory, it makes life a bit (no pun intended) easier.

 ### Clock Rate

-The initial implementation of the drawing functionality was a bit unwieldy and convoluted, I’ve simplified and cleaned things up considerably since then.
-Partially it comes for the challenge of just sitting down and figuring the algorithms out myself, and it worked fine, but it was a bit overly complex for something so simple.
-Initially my objective was to only use the actual 4096? bytes of memory, I have since scrapped that and seperated the video memory, and defined it as a multidimensional array for even easier access.
-I’m also using 1 byte per pixel, as opposed to 1 byte per 8 pixels in the original bit packed memory, it makes life a bit (no pun intended) easier.

 There doesn’t appear to be too much available on the most appropriate clock frequency, I’ve generally seen it mentioned in other material of a rate around 500Hz – 540Hz.
 This emulator has it clocked at 500Hz, theoretically, and I say theoretically because I’ve chosen to use sdl.Delay() at two milliseconds.
 However with this approach the timing is really at the mercy and vagaries of the underlying OS scheduler.
 I have found it quite adequate however.